Aliases for KCNK5 Gene

 GeneCards Summary for KCNK5 Gene

 KCNK5 (Potassium Two Pore Domain Channel Subfamily K Member 5) is a Protein Coding gene.
-Diseases associated with KCNK5 include balkan nephropathy.
-Among its related pathways are Hepatic ABC Transporters and Cardiac conduction.
+Diseases associated with KCNK5 include Balkan Nephropathy.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
 An important paralog of this gene is KCNK3.

 UniProtKB/Swiss-Prot for KCNK5 Gene